Lucas-Schmucas/employee-management.io/README.md

 # Improvements for later

 - Factories for better testing
-- Validation with maybe token
+- Authorization with maybe token
 - Foreign Key Constraints (cascade, restrict)
 - The "GET /api/employee" Route should have pagination
-- check if city and place_name are always the same
+- Check if city and place_name are always the same
+- Improve Header Serialization
+- Batch processing for storing in the database
+- Improve data storage with upsert, logging and row specific user feedback.